 Squirting orgasms can be a lot of fun but they have a lot of stigma and misinformation attached to them.
-It’s the reason many women never attempt one.
+It’s the reason many vulva owners never attempt one.
 Read on to find out how to squirt…

 What is squirting?

-Secondly, every woman has the ability to squirt.
+Secondly, every vulva owner has the ability to squirt.
 And it feels ah-mazing.
 Did I also mention most partners find it a huge turn-on?

 If you’re still worried about the possibility of pee coming out, simply empty your bladder before sex.
 That way, when you squirt, you can relax in the knowledge it’s not urine.
 Also, if you’re worried about any potential mess or clean-up, simply lay a towel down on the bed before you start getting hot and heavy.